openenclave/openenclave/docs/GettingStartedDocs/Edger8rGettingStarted.md

 };
 ```

 In this structure declaration member variable `s0` is a pointer and the marshaling code cannot handle this pointer properly.
-This would be especially the case if you wanted `MyStruct0` to be allocated in the enclave and marshaled back.
-Only flat structures are supported.
-If you were to have pointers you will be responsible for the marshaling of memory.
-We will cover that in a later section.
+This would be especially the case if you wanted `MyStruct0` to be allocated in the enclave and marshaled back automatically to host memory.
+In this case if you point enclave memory and marshal this structure back to the host, the host will to be able to read the contents of the memory.
+The enclave could allocate memory from the host and then that pointer will be marshaled and the host can then access that.

 You can have arrays of structures though, and you can specify the sizes as constant declarations or as a parameter as defined in the variable length buffer section.